Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 The Sumatran Orangutan Conservation Programme is a fantastic organisation that operates a rescue and rehabilitation quarantine centre just out of Medan.
 Here, they have dozens of orphaned baby orangutans.

-Although it is not open to the public, I’ve had the privilege of visiting and working at this centre several times in my capacity as a great ape keeper.
+Although it is not open to the public, Carly has had the privilege of visiting and working at this centre several times in her previous role as a great ape keeper.

 They do an amazing job and are constantly overloaded by orphans coming in.
 These infants are taught how to survive in the jungle and will eventually be released back into protected areas away from villages and tourists.